mklmfane/-opella-devops-challenge/README.md

     - securtity compliance for security audit like PCI DSS

     How to enforce?

-    There are two ways of enfocing tags for better tracking
+    Officlally, there are two ways of enfocing tags for better tracking:
      - Use one of choice fora applying  Terraform policies like Open policy agent or Terrafrom Sentinel.
-     - Use Azure Policy to stop deployment in cae the tags are not applied
+     - Use Azure Policy to stop deployment in case the tags are not applied I used terratag in this example for convenience reasons to report what tags can be enforced to be applied. https://github.com/env0/terratag

   - What outputs might be useful and why?
     Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
+    ```
     + create

     Terraform will perform the following actions: